melecajou/conanserverstatus/README.md

 Inside `config.py`, you will need to fill in:
 - `LANGUAGE`: The language the bot will use (`'en'` or `'pt_BR'`).
 - `STATUS_BOT_TOKEN`: Your Discord bot token. **Keep this secret!**
+- `SERVERS`: A list where each entry contains the configuration for a server you want to monitor.
+This includes:
+    - `NAME`: Display name for the server.
+    - `SERVER_IP`: IP of the Conan Exiles server.
+    - `RCON_PORT`: RCON port of the server.
+    - `RCON_PASS`: RCON password of the server.
+    - `STATUS_CHANNEL_ID`: Discord channel ID to post the status.
+    - `DB_PATH`: (Optional) Absolute path to the `game.db` file to show player levels.
-- `REWARD_CONFIG`: A block of settings to control the reward system.
-You can enable/disable it, set the item, quantity, and playtime required.
-See `config.py.example` for details.
+    - `REWARD_CONFIG`: (Optional) A block of settings to control the reward system *for this specific server*.
+You can enable/disable it, set the item, quantity, and required playtime.
-- `SERVERS`: A list with the data for each server you want to monitor (IP, RCON port, RCON password, status channel ID, and the optional path to the game's database).

 ## Running the Bot